Upper School Sports

 The varsity soccer team consists of both boys and girls in the 9th through 12th grade.
 They play 16 league games in the WVC as well as 2 non-league games each year.
 The team is one of the most popular teams at MMI with close to 30 players on the roster.
 The soccer team will continue to play their home games on the field located at MMI’s Athletic Complex.

-The boys' and girls' varsity cross country teams compete during the fall season and are led by 9th year coach Jon Weaver who is assisted by Tim Garvey.
+The boys’ and girls’ varsity cross country teams compete during the fall season and are led by 10th year coach Jon Weaver.
 Prior to coaching at MMI, Coach Weaver was the assistant varsity coach and head coach of the junior high at Bishop Hafey.
-The 2016 season will have an experienced roster of runners that are looking for both team and individual success.
+The 2018 season had a roster of runners that are looking for both team and individual success.
 Cross Country is a sport which provides the athlete the opportunity to compete on a team, as well as attain individual achievement.

 The Lady Preppers Softball team is scheduled to play 12 league games in the WVC and 8 non-league games for a total of 20 games annually.
 The home games are played at the MMI Athletic Field Complex.
-The softball team has seen a resurgence of excitement coming off back-to-back successful seasons with the team improving on 3 wins in 2014 and 11 and 10 wins in 2015 and 2016 respectively.
+The team is coached by Mike Witner.

-The girls' tennis team is coming off a 8-5 regular season record in the Wyoming Valley Conference.
-The team returns their top two players in seniors Jessica Smith and Libby Pinto.
-The girls' season starts on August 26 and play their home matches at the school's newly refreshed courts located on Ridge Street behind the school.
+The girls’ tennis team plays in the Wyoming Valley Conference.
+The team plays their home matches at the School’s courts located on Ridge Street behind the School.

-As the 2016-17 season begins, Shawn Evans enters his seventh season as head coach of the Lady Preppers Volleyball Team.
-Joining him again this season is Assistant Coach Cheyenne Dudley.
+Shawn Evans has completed his 10th season as head coach of the Lady Preppers Volleyball Team this year.

-In addition to our regular sports teams, opportunities exist for all middle and upper school students to join the Cheerleading Squad!
+In addition to our regular sports teams, opportunities exist for middle and upper school students to join the Cheerleading Squad!
 The MMI Cheerleading Squad consists of enthusiastic, dynamic, fun, and hardworking students whose mission is to represent the school with a spirit of support for teams and fans of the MMI community.
-Performances range from halftime performances at basketball games to pep rallies and Spring Festival Events.
-The Cheerleading Squad is open to all students.
+Performances range from halftime performances at basketball games to pep rallies.
+The Cheerleading Squad is open to all students in grades 8-12.